fabianjuelich/api_metrics_db/documentation.md

 However, it is still important for users to be aware of potential variations and take the necessary steps to ensure data consistency when working with stock data from several stock exchanges.

-## 4. Methodology
+## 3. Methodology

 We choose to develope a [Python](https://www.python.org/) script because the language is widely spread and pretty handy for such tasks, like working with data.
 [Jupyter notebooks](https://jupyter.org/) might be good for demonstration purposes but not eligible for production.
-The goal to reach is a function that takes a single or list of symbols and returns a json containing the [12 most important metrics mentioned before](#the-12-most-important-financial-ratios-regarding-to-finanzfluss), both, calculated and given by the API.
+The goal to reach is a function that takes a single or list of symbols and returns a JSON containing the [12 most important metrics mentioned before](#the-12-most-important-financial-ratios-regarding-to-finanzfluss), both, calculated and given by the API.

 For this case we designed the class Table, https://github.com/WanjaSchaible/important-metrics/blob/248e50634f16b7e6784af77d1e93d32926ce6427/src/table.py#L6 which is the one the user interacts with.
 Instantiating it, returns an object having the desired json attribute.
 If the user wishes to analyze the data using pandas, the method to_dataframe https://github.com/WanjaSchaible/important-metrics/blob/248e50634f16b7e6784af77d1e93d32926ce6427/src/table.py#L39 can be called to open the door for a lot of data science related options or converting it into e.g. a csv file easily.
 For enabling handling huge numbers of symbols belonging to an index like NASDAQ, we implemented the possibility to create the table object for such one.
 In the background the components will be scraped from yahoo finance like explained before.
 The Components class https://github.com/WanjaSchaible/important-metrics/blob/81c39baf92ea573b3580467d6478850336686205/src/components.py#L4 offers the method get_symbols https://github.com/WanjaSchaible/important-metrics/blob/81c39baf92ea573b3580467d6478850336686205/src/components.py#L10 for requesting the html file including the rendered js code which will be parsed and its relating data temporarily stored in a sqlite database https://github.com/WanjaSchaible/important-metrics/blob/81c39baf92ea573b3580467d6478850336686205/src/components.py#L29 for accessing easily.

-The core of the program lives in the [indicator.py](src/indicator.py) file, which is seperated into the required data as well as its source section and its actual retrieving https://github.com/WanjaSchaible/important-metrics/blob/b6754a88220c920c1befa3421dbc07fbb8a2eb38/src/indicator.py#L119-L125 and calculation https://github.com/WanjaSchaible/important-metrics/blob/b6754a88220c920c1befa3421dbc07fbb8a2eb38/src/indicator.py#L459-L487 section of the stock key figures.
+The core of the program lives in the [indicator.py](src/indicator.py) file, which is seperated into the required data as well as its source https://github.com/WanjaSchaible/important-metrics/blob/b6754a88220c920c1befa3421dbc07fbb8a2eb38/src/indicator.py#L119-L125 and its actual retrieving and calculation https://github.com/WanjaSchaible/important-metrics/blob/b6754a88220c920c1befa3421dbc07fbb8a2eb38/src/indicator.py#L459-L487 of the stock key figures.
 For consistency and to accelerate the developement, we created enums like Function https://github.com/WanjaSchaible/important-metrics/blob/f7476cc9f23cc52fd65ac426f17ba458cc8b33ed/src/function.py#L3-L8

 In short, the following abstract shows how simple it is to interact with the code introduced before: https://github.com/WanjaSchaible/important-metrics/blob/de288fe66d27be4c2742bbc3f9ae44bea28721ff/showcase.py#L1-L28
-In the resulting JSON the key indicators will look like this https://github.com/WanjaSchaible/important-metrics/blob/f2564a57ac8088b6a6da848419c06d67daa27fa5/results/metrics.json#L2-L50 The proportion of valid values as key indicators will be provided like https://github.com/WanjaSchaible/important-metrics/blob/b6754a88220c920c1befa3421dbc07fbb8a2eb38/results/proportion.json#L1-L90
+In the resulting JSON the key indicators will look like this https://github.com/WanjaSchaible/important-metrics/blob/f2564a57ac8088b6a6da848419c06d67daa27fa5/results/metrics.json#L2-L50 The proportion of valid values as key indicators will be provided like this https://github.com/WanjaSchaible/important-metrics/blob/b6754a88220c920c1befa3421dbc07fbb8a2eb38/results/proportion.json#L1-L90
-Finally there will be provided such a png which visualizes a index compared to one of it's compnents
+Finally there will be generated such a png which visualizes a index compared to one of it's compnents
 ![comparison.png](results/comparison.png)

 ### What did [Alpha Vantage](https://www.alphavantage.co/) Provide?